bluufish/bluufish.Github.io/_posts/2017-4-9-Tableau.md

 It was during my attempts at aggregating the data in SQL that I experienced my first greatest challenge that kept tripping me up all night.
 Scores for restaurants were recorded in their point form and not their letter form so I wanted to see the percent distribution of letters throughout the boroughs.
 You would think it would be as simple as just making a case statement for when the scores were above fourteen or above twenty eight but the restaurants were recorded with all their violations too.
 So a restaurant might have a fifteen score but be recorded five or six times for one inspection.
 This skewed the averages considerably and threw me off at how I would condense these violations to single inspections.
 Surprisingly, it wasnt because of my inability to aggregate what I was looking for, but the fact that I my approach was wrong but I was too deep to abandon what I had done.
 It was only when I decided to start from scratch did I realize that I could just consolidate the inspections by simply using the inspection dates.
 The lesson I learned here was that sometimes overworking isnt working at all and sometimes you just need to take a breather.

+After inserting the data into Tableau, I get this wonderful geomap that plots out health scores by Zipcode.
+The are multiple toggeable settings for it such as year and critera in the Tableau file but you'll have to live with a screenshot of the pdf.

 <p align="center">
 <img src="http://i.imgur.com/OxG5VQg.png">
 </p>

+To be continued!

 For the pdf of my full presentation, click [here](https://github.com/bluufish/Restaurant-Nightmare/blob/master/Final%20Project%203%20Simon%20Chan%20Data%20Analysis.pdf)